- What is Section 194C of Income Tax Act?

 What is the limit to deduct TDS u/s 194C?

-The following is the limit applicable under section 194C to deduct TDS:
+The following is the deduction limit on TDS for a contractor applicable under section 194C:

 - The amount paid or credit is a single contract that exceeds Rs 30,000

 - The amount paid or credit during the financial year altogether exceeds Rs 1,00,000.